 Certified addiction counselors work with individuals and groups to help them overcome their addictions.
 They may also work with family members to help them understand the problem.
 The job growth outlook for substance abuse counselors is much faster than the job market as a whole, according to the U.S. Bureau of Labor Statistics

-Addictions counselors, also called substance abuse counselors, typically help people overcome alcohol or drug abuse.
+Addictions counselors, also called substance abuse counselors, typically help people overcome alcohol, drug, and other substances abuse.
 Programs in addictions counseling are available at the undergraduate and graduate levels.
 State licensing requirements may dictate the education needed.

 Some states allow individuals to work in addictions counseling after completing a certificate or associate's program.
 These programs may include introductory coursework in human service, psychology and addiction therapy.
 Clinical experience typically encompasses a significant portion of these curricula.
 The hours of experience are often tied to the minimum requirements for state licensing or certification.

 While there are some undergraduate programs specific to substance abuse counseling, students may also pursue bachelor's degrees in psychology, behavioral science or related-majors.
 The curricula of these programs include coursework in sociological theory, human behavior and statistics.
 Students may also take supplemental courses in clinical, developmental and abnormal psychology.